-Options granted under the Plan shall not have an exercise price less than the market price of the Company's shares on the day prior to the grant date and may have a maximum term of ten years.
+Options granted under the Plan shall not have an exercise price less than the market price of the Company's shares on the day prior to the grant date, less any discount permitted by the TSX Venture Exchange, and may have a maximum term of ten years.
 Additionally, they may be subject to vesting terms if imposed by the Board of Directors or required by the TSX Venture Exchange.